Tokkisan/portfolio/README.md

-portfolio for 349 in react
+#portfolio for 349 in react

+cd into portfolio
+install using npm -i
+run using npm start